catppuccin/gtk/README.md

 - `python3`
 - `gnome-themes-extra` (or `gnome-themes-standard`)

+If you want to build the theme, make sure these packages are installed:
+- `sassc`
+- `inkscape`
+- `optipng`

 In order to make sure you're running Python 3, run ``python --version`` and it should output ``Python 3.x.x``

 ### Installing the theme manually